 School progress scores are calculated based on an average of each pupil’s progress scores, but the progress score measure is only statistically reliable as a school average, so individual scores should not be reported to parents.

-To calculate the child’s average point score (and therefore their PAG), the calculation you need to do is:
+Calculate a child’s average point score (and therefore their PAG), by:

-- Add the child’s point score for reading and writing together from the English and Reading tests.
+- Adding the child’s point score for reading and writing together from the English and Reading tests.

 - Divide this by 2.